sofathitesh/doconce/doc/demos/manual/manual.rst

         see the "Doconce Manual": "manual.do.txt".

 which appears as see the `Doconce Manual <manual.do.txt>`_.
+However, linking to local files like this needs caution:

+  * In the ``html`` format the links work well if the files are supplied with the ``.html`` with the same relative location.

+  * In the ``latex`` and ``pdflatex`` formats, such links in PDF files will unless the ``.tex`` file has a full URL specified through a ``\hyperbaseurl`` command and the linked files are located correctly relative to this URL.
+Otherwise full URL must be used in links.

+  * In the ``sphinx`` format, local files to which there are links should only be located in a ``_static`` or ``_static-name`` subdirectory.

+As a consequence, we strongly recommend that one copies the relevant files to a ``_static`` or ``_static-name`` directory and makes links to files in this directory only (``name`` is the nickname of the Doconce document, usually the name of the parent directory or main document).
+Other links to files should use the full URL (unless one knows that only the ``html`` format is of relevance).

-If you want to view such source code files *in the browser*, rather than dowloading the file, we recommend to transform the source code file to HTML format by running ``pygmentize``, e.g.::
+If you want a link to a local source code file and have it viewed in the browser rather than being downloaded, we recommend to transform the source code file to HTML format by running ``pygmentize``, e.g.::